pos00134/drone/README.md

 Link : https://drive.google.com/file/d/1Zg0f2ekQb9NoRJXgD14mmPjFXy2WCfpT/view?usp=sharing

-* Download file and unzip.
-After unzip this file, need to transfer AirSim plugin folder to unreal project plugin folder.
-AirSim plugin located at AirSim\Unreal\Plugins and it need to transfer to map\Plugins

 * Need to turn off 'Use Less CPU when in Background' option at Edit - Editor preferences - General - Performance

 # Start Guide